Wayne Coyne says Aaron Sorkin wanted to make Flaming Lips musical about 9/11

 “The Aaron Sorkin part is… I mean, I don’t remember it all that precisely, but we did a meeting.
 We were in New York City — I think we were going to be on the David Letterman Show or something — and in the afternoon we were going to meet with some potential writers,” Coyne said.

-He also recalled how there was a strike on Broadway that day and the writers has “a lot on their minds”.
+He also recalled how there was a strike on Broadway that day and the writers had “a lot on their minds”.

 “And here’s my little record, and they’re talking about what it could be!
 We were only allowed to meet for probably 20 minutes or something.”